tkrotoff/Gigabyte-GA-Z77-DS3H-rev1.1-Hackintosh/README.md

 ## MultiBeast

-Using version 5.2.1.
+Using version 5.3.0.

 Check:

 - UserDSDT or DSDT-Free Installation
-- ALC887/888b Current
+- Audio / Realtek ALC8xx / Without DSDT / ALC887/888b / Current
-- TRIM Enabler (if you own a SSD disk)
+- Disk / TRIM Enabler (if you own a SSD disk)
-- Atheros - Shailua's ALXEthernet
+- Network / Atheros - Shailua's ALXEthernet
-- GraphicsEnabler=No (if you own a natively supported GPU like the Nvidia GeForce GT 640)
+- Boot Options / GraphicsEnabler=No (if you own a natively supported GPU like the Nvidia GeForce GT 640)
+- Boot Options / Verbose Boot (if you want to see what's going on)

 Sources: